Alexandr120/LyambdaTasks/README.md

 There is also a command --help to view command list
 ## CLI: Telegram Echo
 Open the file tgEcho.js in the console using node.
+##TelegramBot: Weather
+Open the file tgEcho.js in the console using node.
+Als Telegram bot have menu list and menu button.
+Yuo can select interval for weather interval in the days.
+Default interval 3 hours.
+This task location in "Heroku" service.